Submitting your thesis

 If you are funded on a research council studentship, you will have a recommended end-date before which your thesis must be submitted.
 If you do not know this date, please consult your supervisor.

 There are currently no University regulations requiring examination to take place within a certain time limit after thesis submission.
 However, your examiners would normally be expected to hold your viva within 3 months.
-If you need to have your examination sooner than this, you may apply for an early viva, by completing section 3.3 'request for time specific viva' on the GSO.3 form.
+If you need to have your examination sooner than this, you may apply for an early viva, by completing section 8a 'Application for a time specific examination' on the GSO.3 form, this section must be endorsed by your supervisor and DGS in addition to their approval in the main body of the form.
 The request must be made at the time of completing and submitting the GSO.3 form, it cannot be done after this.
-Please bear in mind that the examination date requested must not be earlier than one calendar month after the date on which the thesis has been received by the Examiners & Submissions Office or after the date on which the examiners have formally agreed to act, whichever is the latest.
+Please bear in mind that the examination date requested must not be earlier than one calendar month after the date on which the thesis has been received by the Research Degrees Team or after the date on which the examiners have formally agreed to act, whichever is the latest.
 The actual date of the examination will depend primarily on the availability of both examiners.
 In the Long Vacation, a longer time is normally required.
 It is therefore essential that you leave sufficient time for your forms to be formally approved, and for your examiners to be formally invited.
 If sufficient time has not be given this could impact on your early examination request.

 Your supervisor is permitted to indicate to the Director of Graduate Studies if there are any special factors which should be taken into account in the conduct of your examination.
 For example, a scientific paper may have been produced by another researcher which affects the content of your thesis, but which was published too late for you to take into account.
 The Director of Graduate Studies will also need to be told of any special circumstances you may require or need to inform your examiners of which may affect your performance in an oral examination, or if any part of your work must be regarded as confidential.
 The Director of Graduate Studies will then forward (via the Graduate Office), any appropriate information that they think should be provided to the examiners.
 The Graduate Office will also seek approval from the Proctors Office if required.